cosmos/cosmos/WHITEPAPER.md

 Ethereum Virtual Machine across the shared state space.
 Multiple research efforts are underway at this time. [\[18\]][18][\[22\]][22]

-##### Atom vs Ethereum 2.0 Mauve
+##### Cosmos vs Ethereum 2.0 Mauve

-Atom and Ethereum 2.0 Mauve [\[22\]][22] have different design goals.
+Cosmos and Ethereum 2.0 Mauve [\[22\]][22] have different design goals.

-* Atom is specifically about tokens.
+* Cosmos is specifically about tokens.
 Mauve is about universal computation.
-* Atom is not bound to the EVM, so even different VMs can interoperate.
+* Cosmos is not bound to the EVM, so even different VMs can interoperate.
-* Atom lets the zone creator determine who validates the zone.
+* Cosmos lets the zone creator determine who validates the zone.
-* Anyone can start a new zone in Atom (unless governance decides otherwise).
+* Anyone can start a new zone in Cosmos (unless governance decides otherwise).
 * The hub isolates zone failures so global token invariants are preserved.

 ### General Scaling